ccarabine/payrollapp/README.md

 </details><br>
 The user is welcomed to the payroll application and prompted to enter a username and password (no password characters are visible)<br>
 If the user enters: <br>
-- the correct password, the main menu is displayed
+- the correct password, the main menu is displayed<br>
 - an incorrect password, the user will be prompted to try again

 **User stories covered:**<br>